-Learning the alphabet is so much more than reciting the alphabet song.
+Learning the alphabet is so much more than reciting the alphabet song, so try this ‘Alphabet Erase’ activity for a fun, interactive way of learning.
 It is of course, super cute to hear your toddler recite the song (Z loves it), but memorising the song and knowing what the words mean, is two entirely different topics.
 So how to tackle this essential skill?
-Well, we tend to weave it in to our everyday – on this occasion via art.
+Well, we tend to weave the alphabet in to our everyday – on this occasion via art.
 Read on to find out how….

 You will need: